0xSolanaceae/caelestia-kwin/installer/docs/config.md

 1. Open `installer/theme.json`
 2. Modify the JSON values to your liking
-3. Run `./setup.sh` to see the changes instantly—no C++ recompilation required!
+3. Run `bash setup.sh` to see the changes instantly—automated C++ recompilation.

 **Minimal config structure:**
 ```json